 The programs aspire to be a source of leadership to the design profession, advancing the practice of design toward being an enabler of more sustainable futures.
 To do so we would like to see more design practitioners undertaking doctoral research degrees (especially if they are interested in maintaining their practice after completion); and more design practitioners learning from the research undertaken in design doctoral programs.

 The second requires that doctoral work be available in forms that are more likely to be engaged with by practitioners.
 This means multi-modal documentation of projects and cases, rather than conventional dissertations.
 By encouraging more creative forms of research dissemination, we hope to also meet the first ambition, of encouraging more practicing designers to undertake doctoral work.

 Transition Design is a new area of design research that refers to design-enabled, system level change.
 Transition Design involves working at multiple levels of scale, over time, so that social, economic and technological systems co-evolve toward more sustainable futures.
 Transition designers combine the tools and processes of design with new understandings of living systems, innovation diffusion, and community organizing.
 The result is a capacity to identify the leverage points for reconceiving lifestyles and the infrastructures that resource them.

-Transition Design is a research focus available to both PhD and DDes candidates with a previous design degree or experience in the practice.
+Transition Design is a research focus available to PhD candidates with a previous design degree or experience in the practice.
 In both cases, the school encourages practice-based research approaches to test Transition Design strategies.
 Candidates who need to augment their design qualifications will be directed to our MA, MPS, or MDes degrees to prepare for one of the doctoral programs.

 Example projects with a transition focus: